oracle/node-oracledb/doc/api.md

 This readonly property gives a numeric representation of the Oracle database version which is useful in comparisons.
 For version *a.b.c.d.e*, this property gives the number: `(100000000 * a) + (1000000 * b) + (10000 * c) + (100 * d) + e`

+Note if you connect to Oracle Database 18, the version will only be accurate if node-oracledb is also using Oracle Database 18 client libraries.
+Otherwise it will show the base release such as 1800000000 instead of 1803000000.

 This property was added in node-oracledb 1.3.

 #### <a name="propconnoracleserverversionstring"></a> 4.1.5 `connection.oracleServerVersionString`